OtaNix-ry/home-server-workshop/slides/presentation.typ

   - Preferably a large amount of RAM (>8GB) #footnote[Consider closing unnecessary applications if you have only 16GB of RAM]
 - Nix installed
 - Libvirt (or another hypervisor of your choice)
-- It's also recommended to clone this repository for yourself.
-For that you need to have Git installed
+- You also need Git to clone this repository

 == Workshop Objectives